pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ## Demo

-Which, if I were to display the sample blog post from [part 2](/posts/minimal-nextjs-blog-part2-post-links) on the screen, it would look like this.
+If I were to display the sample blog post from [part 2](/posts/minimal-nextjs-blog-part2-post-links) on the screen, it would look like:

 ![screenshot of sample blog post](/minimal-nextjs-blog-part3-show-post/sample-blog-post-screenshot.png)

-As you can see, it's very much not fancy 🤣.
+As you can see, it's not very fancy 🤣, but it's working.

 Additionally, here's a little demo of the whole thing in action.
 Pretty neat, huh? 🎉

 ![demo of showing blog posts](/minimal-nextjs-blog-part3-show-post/demo.gif)

 ---

-In [part 4](/posts/minimal-nextjs-blog-part4-show-category-list) I'll be rendering a list of posts within a category.
-Like this part, it's going to be amazing (Again, Self Certified).
+In [part 4](/posts/minimal-nextjs-blog-part4-show-category-list) I render a list of posts within a category.
+Like this part, it's amazing (Again, Self Certified).

 ## Source